 What is a Method Statement and How do I Write One?

-Method Statements are frequently requested as part of a tender process which allows the company to gain an insight into your organisation and the way it operates.
-They allow your company to demonstrate how it can provide goods and services in a safe and high quality manner.
-For this reason Method Statements become another brochure for your company and it is necessary to have well presented documentation to gain a competitive advantage over your competition.
+Method Statements are frequently requested as part of tender processes to gain an insight into your organisation and the way you operate.
+It’s your opportunity to show how you’ll provide goods and services in a safe and high-quality manner.

-- A brief description of the works, task or process
+- A brief description of the work to be carried

 - Site address

-Section 3 is used to describe the task in more detail and relevant generic information such as;
+Section 3 is used to describe the task in more detail:

 - Permits to work

 - Material Handling

 Finally, section 4 is the step by step guide and used to explain in detail the steps that must be taken if the task is to be carried out safely.
 It’s important to include all relevant details in the order that you expect them to be carried out.